swooletw/laravel-hyperf.com/docs/docs/installation.md

 ```
 :::

-Once the project has been created, start Laravel Hyperf's local development server using Artisan's serve command:
+Once the project has been created, start Laravel Hyperf's local development server using serve command:

 ```shell:no-line-numbers
 cd example-app